-Ecstasy Changes Reactions
+Ecstasy May Alter Reactions

 Other Ecstasy addiction signs and symptoms may include changes in a person’s reactions.
 This can include:

-Ecstasy Changes How a User Feels
+Ecstasy May Alter How a User Feels

-- Increased, almost racing heart rate.
+- Significantly increased, almost racing heart rate

-- Extreme muscle tension.
+- Extreme muscle tension

 Pills and Props of Ecstasy Addicts